avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 .. :y: y coordinate of the centerline (s,l=0) of the new raster (1D numpy arrayof size m)
 .. :rasterArea: area of the cells of the new raster grid (2D numpy array of size (n,m))
 .. :indSplit: index of the projected split point on the avalanche path
-.. :startOfRunoutAngle: slope angle defining the start of run-out point (run-out will be measured from this point) in degrees
+.. :startOfRunoutAngle: slope angle defining the start of runout point (runout will be measured from this point) in degrees
-.. :indstartOfRunout: 	index of the start of run-out point (first point under the given startOfRunoutAngle)
+.. :indstartOfRunout: 	index of the start of runout point (first point under the given startOfRunoutAngle)

 Assign data